joealewine/blockchain-rhos/security.md

 ### Ports
 {: #ibp-security-ibp-ports}

-If you are using a client application to send requests to the console, either via the blockchain APIs or the Fabric SDKs, the standard `HTTPS` (443) console port needs to be exposed in your firewall.
+If you are using a client application to send requests to the console, either via the blockchain APIs or the Fabric SDKs, the standard `HTTPS` (443) port needs to be exposed in your firewall.

 ### Key management
 {: #ibp-security-ibp-keys}